-This weekly blog was started with a simple focus and passion for higher education.
+We started this weekly blog with a simple focus and passion for higher education.
 If it has made an impact even for one, it has been a success.
-Sometimes we can lose sight of our purpose to make a positive difference.
+Sometimes we can lose sight of our purpose which is to make a difference.
 We may not always know the extent of our impact, but even when it doesn’t feel like it, what we do matters.
 It matters to that one person having a bad day or to a student struggling to succeed while making ends meet.
 Every individual can look in their past and recall one simple act or word of kindness that made all the difference in their life, their perspective, and their future.

 “Persistence.
 It’s that certain little spirit that compels you to continue just when you’re at your most tired.
 It’s that quality that forces you to persevere, find the route around the stone wall.
 It’s the immovable stubbornness that will not allow you to cave in when everyone says give up.” ~ Estee Lauder

-How do you make a difference every day even if it’s only for one?
+We want to hear how you make a difference every day, even if it’s only for one?